mvvrachev/GG-Bot/README.md

 # GG-Bot

-Simple Discord Bot made with discord.py that has some simple text commands, joins the voice channel and plays audio files.
+Simple Discord Bot made with discord.py that supports some simple text commands, joins the voice channel and plays audio files.